The 26 Golden Rules of Running

 Rule #17: Rest Isn’t Time Off, It’s Recharging

 Rest days are a key component of any athlete’s training plan.
-Even professional athletes who are firing on all cylinders intentionally schedule days of no activity in order to allow their body to recover.
+Even professional athletes who are firing on all cylinders intentionally schedule days of inactivity to allow their bodies to recover.

 During a rest day, your muscles get a chance to heal, your glycogen levels refill, and your body generally goes into ‘recovery mode.
-It also allows you a bit of mental breathing space, and gives you permission to switch off the part of your brain which is constantly telling you to train.
+It also gives you a bit of mental breathing space and permission to switch off the part of your brain that is constantly telling you to train.
 The importance of a rest day should not be underestimated.

-The nervous system has two main divisions, or states: sympathetic (also known as fight or flight) and parasympathetic (rest and recover).
-Our mind and body are constantly evaluating our environment for potential threats, and depending on how it perceives things it can put you in one of these two states.
+The nervous system has two main divisions, or states: sympathetic (also known as the fight-or-flight response)ย andย parasympathetic (rest and recovery).
+Our mind and body constantly evaluate our environment for potential threats, and depending on how they perceive things, they can put us in one of these two states.

 Rule #18: Carbohydrates = Fuel